jdmartin/gutenberg-text-splitter/README.md

 If you are processing a file where chapter content is only demarcated by `<h2>` or `<hr>` or something like this, then then program will grab all siblings of these elements until the next one (or the end of the file) and save these into a chapter.

 This is not a perfect system, and improvements are being devised.
 One obvious complication is the presence of siblings with the same name... name + attribute detection is planned to fix this.
+  - (2022-05-12: Some improvements implemented.
+Negative matching is an option for texts where this fails.)

 ### An Example of _Bad_ HTML:

 Take [this book](https://www.gutenberg.org/files/68033/68033-h/68033-h.htm) (please).
 This book uses `<div class="chapter">`, but then only encloses titles in these sections.
 Books like this require a bit more planning in order to get both title and chapter content.

 ### Caveat
 This program isn't _automatic_ as such, as you are still needed to choose an element/attribute to demarcate chapters.
+(Sugggestions are offered to save time.)
 But it is hoped that this will one day be improved.
 As is, this will still save you flipping through your HTML looking for meaningful elements, and writing a custom script for each text... at least, I hope so. :)

 ### Ok, Ok, but how do I use it?!

 The Setup:

 0. Install the program:
-    - Create a new virtual environment to hold this.
+    - (Recommended) Create a new virtual environment to hold this.
     - Clone the repo to your new environment.
     - Install dependencies with `pip install -r requirements.txt`, `poetry install`, or similar.
 1. Drop any HTML formatted book into the input folder, or use one of the built-ins.